jake-knerr/js-style-guide/README.md

 /utils/math/index.js

 // preferred
-utils/math/utils-math.js;
+utils/math/math-utils.js;
 ```

-#### Filenames should carry all the necessary context for the purpose of the file to be obvious to a reader.
+#### Filenames should carry all the necessary context for the file to be clear to a reader.

 Filenames can not rely on folders for implicit context.

 > Why?
-File names are displayed in IDE tabs that do not display the additional context of the folders that contain the file or the code within the file.
-To make it easy to immediately identify the file's identity and purpose, the filename needs to carry the requisite context.
+Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename that makes it easy for the read to identify the file's identity and purpose is useful.

 ```
 /* avoid */